A Legacy of Excellence in Social Work Education

 Certificates

-Students can further specialize their studies by earning a certificate in one of three areas: Children, Youth and Families; Integrated Healthcare; and Mental Health.
+Students can further specialize their studies by earning a certificate in one of four areas: Children, Youth and Families; Integrated Healthcare; Mental Health; and Gerontology.
 Students complete required and elective courses along with specialized practicum work to earn the certificate, which appears on their diploma.
-Earning a certificate does not always extend one’s time in the MSW program.
+Earning a certificate does not extend one’s time in the MSW program.

 • Children, Youth and Families